 JOKER'S WILD!

 FREE PASS

-an F grade assig dent to turn in any homework assignment up to one week late OR revise inment.
-Attach pass to assignment and submit before the one-week grace inds.
-Do NOT duplicate.
+an F grade assignment turn in any homework assignment up to one week late OR revise Attach pass to assignment and submit before the one-week grace IOT duplicate.
 Nontransferable.
-EXPIRES: April 3, 2015
+EXPIRES: October 21, 2016.

 Name: Assignment:

-REVISE MY F GRADE SECOND TRY PASS
+\MAGIC ERASER\ REVISE MY F GRADE PASS

 Pass entitles student to revise any F grade assignment.
-Attach pass to revision and original and submit before the one-week grace period ends.
+Attach pass to revised assignment and submit the following week.
 Do NOT duplicate.
 Nontransferable.
-EXPIRES: April 3, 2015.
+EXPIRES: October 21, 2016.